Determining Aperture Field for Arbitrary Phaseless Far-Field Utilizing Inverse Design Method Based on Spectral Analysis

-It is well known that when scanning to 60 degrees, the directivity of the 2D array factor is half of that at broadside.
-This is the cosine rule in wide-angle scanning\cite{liu2022irregular}.

-Take a uniform amplitude broadside 16*16 dipole array with elements spaced at $\lambda / {2}$ distributed in the $xoy$ plane as an example, its three-dimensional radiation pattern is shown in Fig. \ref{fig_dipole}(a), denoted as $|\boldsymbol{e}_{\mathrm{tar},0^\circ} |$.
-The directivity of the dipole array is 25.29 dBi and decreases as the scan angle increases, as shown by the solid line in Fig. \ref{fig_compare}.
-The dashed line in Fig. \ref{fig_compare} represents the results according to the cosine rule.

-First, we need a set of design targets.
-We obtain it by rotating the coordinate system.
-And this set of target pattern has different beam direction angle but the same directivity of 25.29 dBi, which does not conform to the cosine rule, as shown in Fig. \ref{fig_dipole}(b, c, d).
-Assume that the polarization is linear and only vertical, set \eqref{eq-polar} according to case I in section III.
+Here, we employ array factors to generate a set of design targets.
+Consider a 16$\times$16 broadside array located in the $xoy$ plane with uniform amplitude excitation, where the spacing between elements is $\lambda / {2}$.
+By directly rotating the coordinate system, we can obtain a set of target patterns with different beam direction angles but the same directivity of 25.2 dBi and side lobe level (SLL) of -13.5 dB.
+Here, we present two cases, $(30^\circ,0^\circ)$ and $(60^\circ,0^\circ)$, and plot their normalized patterns as shown in Fig. \ref{fig_dipole}.

+Assume that the polarization is only V polarization, represented by \eqref{eq_polar}, as mentioned in case I of section III.
+This assumption is not absolute, IDMBSA applies to any polarization distribution.
+In the following section, we also present a case study on independent design for dual polarization in Section \ref{sec5-c}.
 Once targets are determined, the first step is to calculate $|f_x|$ and $|f_y|$ by using \eqref{eq_linear}.
-Here, we only consider $|f_y|$, this is because the calculated $|f_x|$ are approximately 0.
-Thus, the aperture field has only $E_{\mathrm{ape},y}$, but no $E_{\mathrm{ape},x}$.
+Here, we only consider $|f_y|$, because the calculated $|f_x|$ is approximately 0.
+Thus, the aperture field has only $E_{\mathrm{ape},y}^{\text{scan\_angle}}$, but no $E_{\mathrm{ape},x}^{\text{scan\_angle}}$.